VirtualBrainLab/Urchin/README.md

 The fastest way to get running is to open http://data.virtualbrainlab.org/UMRenderer in a browser window.

+Your Python environment needs to have the package `python-socketio[client]` installed.

 You can also download the latest standalone desktop app for Windows from the [releases page](https://github.com/dbirman/UMRenderer/releases).
 Linux and Mac executables are available by request.

 # Instructions